Construction Accounting 101: Principles and Best Practices

 Buildern allows construction managers to create and manage multiple project budgets simultaneously.

-It seamlessly integrates with QuickBooks and Xero.
-As a result, every transaction recorded in your preferred accounting software reflects in your construction management software in real time.
+It seamlessly integrates with QuickBooks and Xero accounting software.
+As a result, every transaction recorded in your preferred software is reflected in your construction management software in real time.

 Contract Revenue Recognition